AusDTO/dta-website/pages/who-we-are/corporate/annual-report-15-16/04-financial-statement.md

 The above statement should be read in conjunction with the accompanying notes.
   </div>
   </div>

-## Notes to and forming part of the financial statements
+{% include hx.html lvl=2 text="Notes to and forming part of the financial statements" %}
 for the period ended 30 June 2016

 <div class="financial-notes-index" markdown="1">